zillionare/python-project-wizard/{{cookiecutter.project_slug}}/README.md

 ## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [ppw](https://pypi.org/project/ppw/) tool.
+This package was created with the [ppw](https://zillionare.github.io/python-project-wizard) tool.
 For more information, please visit the [project page](https://zillionare.github.io/python-project-wizard/).